fprotopapa/iota-iiot-communication/docker/db/gatewaymock/README.md

-# Persistent DB for Gatewat + Mock
+# Persistent DB for Gateway + Mock